Frequently Asked Questions

 Most people use a pregnancy test to confirm that they are pregnant.
 Most people do not need any other medical tests to get abortion pills.
 The clinic or telehealth service may ask you to get additional tests if:

-Some people who are not pregnant get abortion pills to keep in their medicine cabinet just in case their period is late.
+Yes, you can buy pills now to use later.
+Some people like to do this so that they have pills on hand just in case their period is late.
 They can then take the pills right away without having to wait a long time for shipping.
-Some services listed in our Guide to Pills let you order pills in advance (both Abuzz and Aid Access offer "advance provision").

-If you decide to use pills later, the services will still help you with instructions and follow up support.
+If you decide to use the pills later, the services will still help you with instructions and follow up support.

 How long do pills last?